Student Visa Responsibilities

 - If you have a BRP and you change your name, nationality, facial appearance, date of birth or gender you must apply for a new BRP card.

-- You must complete a paper form and send this to UKVI if you have a BRP card and and your contact, dependant, or other personal details change.
-This includes criminal convictions and changes to your living situation if you have Tier 4 dependants.
+- You must complete the 'change of circumstances' paper form and send this to UKVI if you have a BRP card and and your contact, dependant, or other personal details change.
+This includes criminal convictions and changes to your living situation if you have dependants.

-For more information about what changes you need to report to UKVI and how, please see the gov.uk website:
+For more information about what changes you need to report to UKVI and how to do this, please click the link below:

 The University also has a number of duties and responsibilities which are set by UKVI.
-The University must fulfil these duties in order to keep its Tier 4 sponsor licence, which allows it to continue sponsoring students to apply for Tier 4 visas to study in the UK.
+The University must fulfil these duties in order to keep its Student Visa sponsor licence, which allows it to continue sponsoring students to apply for Student visas to study in the UK.

 The University must ensure its international students have immigration permission which includes the ability to study in the UK, and keep copies of this evidence throughout their studies.

-The University must also inform UKVI when a Tier 4 student makes certain changes.
+The University must also inform UKVI when a Student or Tier 4 visa holder makes certain changes.
 This includes where you might change course, complete early, take a leave of absence, or withdraw from studies among other things.

-Please take the time to read the University's full Tier 4 sponsor duties:
+Please take the time to read the University's full Student Visa sponsor duties:

 Please note that the University is obligated to inform UKVI where there is anything to suggest a student has breached their visa conditions.
 For instance if a student informs us that they have worked more hours than they are permitted, or have claimed public funds.